Skip to Content

 Corticosterone Levels as a Stress Indicator

-2. Endocrine systems adapt to seasonal changes
+2. Snake endocrine systems adapt to seasonal changes, affecting hormone levels.

-4. Natural stress responses affect breeding success
+4. Natural stress responses can impact breeding success and offspring characteristics.

 Conservation and Research Implications